isomerpages/ago-corp/Resources/news-and-events/_posts/2021-10-07-post-NUS Guest Lecture.md

 At the lecture, she shared with the undergraduates about AGO’s role in enhancing public accountability in Singapore and some of the interesting findings of AGO’s past audits.

 ![](/images/News%20&%20Events%20Photos/2021/nus-lecture-2021.jpeg)
-*DAG Rina Chua spoke to NUS undergraduates on the importance of AGO's work in enhancing public accountability*
+*DAG Rina Chua shared with NUS undergraduates on the importance of AGO's work in enhancing public accountability*